ansys/pyansys-geometry/doc/source/user_guide/designer.rst

 Add materials to model
 -----------------------

-Add the data structure and property for individual materials.
+This code adds the data structure and properties for individual materials:

 .. code:: python